hashgraph/hedera-json-rpc-relay/docs/design/debug-api.md

     // Implementation of traceTranscation depending on passed params.
   }

-  accountRange(blockNrOrHash, start, maxResults) {
-    // Implementation of accountRange depending on passed params.
-  }

   getModifiedAccountsByHash(startHash, endHash){
     // Implementation of getModifiedAccountsByHash depending on passed params.
   }

   getModifiedAccountsByNumber(startNum, endNum){
     // Implementation of getModifiedAccountsByNumber depending on passed params.
-  }

-  verbosity(level){
-    // Implementation of verbosity depending on passed params.
   }
 }
 ```